The IoT – Blockchain Scene

 This is where the second breakthrough technology comes in.
 By combining the IoT and blockchain, the IoT benefits from the decentralised, immutable and transparent nature of blockchain to alleviate the above concerns.
 This can be done through the following:

-- The immutability of the blockchain means that is it tamper-proof.
+- The immutability of the blockchain means that its is tamper-proof.
 Once uploaded, any data that is on the blockchain cannot be altered or deleted.
 This security is a result of the robust level of encryption used in blockchain technology which adds solid barriers for hackers.
 A tamper-proof network gives the IoT users comfort in the integrity and reliability of the network.

 - The decentralised nature of blockchain means that no single organisation controls the data generated.